wqureshi1991/Interview-Tests/README.md

 # First fork the repository in your github account.

-# Simple yet elegant blog exercise
+# Simple yet elegant exercise
-Create a simple yet elegant blog in any technology stack of choice.
+Create a simple yet elegant formg in any technology stack of choice.
 In this repository there are 2 sample templates attached.
 They are just for illustration purpose.
 You may use them, but feel free to use something else.

 # Features of a simple blog
- - As a guest I want to see a listing of all the blog posts so I get a quick overview of the news.
+ - As a guest I want to see a UI form for Open Standard Fixed Deposit
- - As a guest I want to see a blog post in detail so I can get better understanding of the subject.
+ - As a guest I want to see the form with following fields.
+	- Debit Account Number*
+	- Amount Deposit*
+	- Type of Deposit*
+	- Tenure of Deposit (Years)*
+	- Tenure of Deposit (Months)*
+	- Tenure of Deposit (Days)*
+	- PAN (Compulsory for FD Request of Rs.50,000/- and above)
+	- Maturity Proceeds*
+	- Mobile Number**
+	- Email**
+ - * Marks are compulsory fields.
+Please see the Bussiness Rules chart for the integrating business rules
- - As a guest I want to comment on a blog post so I can share my feelings.
+ - As a guest I can fill and submit the form.
- - As an editor I want to have a listing of all the blog posts so I can quickly find what I am looking for.
+ - As a guest After the submition of form I can able to see the values I have added for confirmation
- - As an editor I want to be able to create a new blog post so I can share my thoughts with the rest of the world
+ - As a guest I can either confirm the data or go to form page to edit the data
- - As an editor I want to be able to edit a blog post so I can correct typeo’s
+ - As a guest after confirmation I can able see the successful message
- - As an editor I want to be able to publish, unpublish and delete a blog post in case I wrote something I am not allowed to write.

 # Deadline
 You have until 9 PM tonight.
 Provide the url to your repository so we can review your work.
 Commits after 9 PM will not be taken in to account.